-Bill Cosby: The fall of 'America's Dad'
+Bill Cosby: The rise, fall and release of 'America's Dad'

 The album sleeve noted: "During his time on stage, Cosby never once told a joke.
 He didn't sing or dance or do tricks.
 All he did was talk" - but the performer had the 10,000-strong audience in the palm of his hand throughout.

-By the time the album was released, Cosby was already a TV star.
+By the time the album was released, Mr Cosby was already a TV star.

 What boundaries did Cosby break as a black actor?